audgeviolin07/audgeviolin07/README.md

 co-founder @ **[sorcerer](https://www.usesorcerer.com/)** (pre-seed)

-also monkeying on asillios-limiter, an open source typescript library for controlling and monitoring api usage in apps that use large language models
+also building on asillios-limiter, an open source typescript library for controlling and monitoring api usage in apps that use large language models

 use it today with
 ```bash